BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. Call [Create Recipient Account](/reference/createrecipientaccount) to create a *Recipient Account* entity for the user who may want to create multiple accounts.

 1. Call [Get Recipient Accounts](/reference/getrecipientaccounts) to get an array of *Recipient Account* entities for display to a particular user preparing to initiate a transfer.
-You can store the *Recipient Account* object for each account like this:
+You can store the *Recipient Account* object for each account in a *data-account* attribute like this:

     ```
     <select id="select-recipient-account" class="form-select">